 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

-Early Year’s music is a colourful and energetic exploration of beat and sound.
+Early Years’ music is a colourful and energetic exploration of beat and sound.
 Pupils sing, play tuned and un-tuned percussion instruments and dance to a wide variety of songs, from much loved folk tunes to creative vocal exploration activities.
 Pupils develop a firm foundation of pitch and beat skills whilst learning introductory vocabulary for pitch, tempo, rhythm and dynamics.
 EYFS perform a nativity musical for Christmas and participate in school performances such has the Harvest, Christmas and graduation celebrations.

-In years 1-3, pupils are introduced to the instruments of the orchestra, exploring the enchanting world of Tchaikovsky’s ballets by listening, playing instruments, dancing and singing.
+In Years 1-3, pupils are introduced to the instruments of the orchestra, exploring the enchanting world of Tchaikovsky’s ballets by listening, playing instruments, dancing and singing.
 We explore musical storytelling, characterisation and timbre in Prokofiev’s Peter and the Wolf and compose our own melodies for different characters.
 Pupils develop a thorough knowledge of Kodaly’s rhythmic syllables and solfège and can recognise and compose rhythms and melodies of their own.
-Year three finish off the year with an energetic and exciting rap unit where they write, sing, play and dance to their own class rap song.
+Year 3 finish off the year with an energetic and exciting rap unit where they write, sing, play and dance to their own class rap song.